tommac08/docsv2/sources/basic_flow.md

 default image, you do not need the `build_image` tag in your yml.

-The recommended approach is to use one of our [language specific images](languages/images.md).
+The recommended approach is to use one of our [language specific images](languages.md).

-Please note that language specific images do not have any tools and services pre-installed, so you w$
+Please note that language specific images do not have any tools and services pre-installed, so you will need to install these in your yml.

 ### language